EmilHvitfeldt/smltar/docs/10_dl_cnn.md

-The first neural networks we built in Chapter \@ref(dldnn) did not have the capacity to learn much about structure, sequences, or long-range dependencies in our text data.
+The first neural networks\index{network architecture} we built in Chapter \@ref(dldnn) did not have the capacity to learn much about structure, sequences, or long-range dependencies in our text data.
 The LSTM networks we trained in Chapter \@ref(dllstm) were especially suited to learning long-range dependencies.
-In this final chapter, we will focus on **convolutional neural network** (CNN) architecture [@kim2014], which can learn local, spatial structure within data.
+In this final chapter, we will focus on \index{neural network!convolutional} **convolutional neural network** (CNN) architecture [@kim2014], which can learn local, spatial structure within data.

 CNNs can be well-suited for modeling text data because text often contains quite a lot of local structure.
 A CNN does not learn long-range structure within a sequence like an LSTM, but instead detects local patterns.
-A CNN network layer takes data (like text) as input and then hopefully produces output that represents specific structures in the data.
+A CNN network layer takes data (like text) as input and then hopefully produces output that represents specific structures\index{language!structure} in the data.

 <div class="rmdnote">
 <p>Let’s take more time with CNNs in this chapter to explore their construction, different features, and the hyperparameters we can tune.</p>